 Despite the bleak remoteness of the area, man has found his way through.
 A Roman Road passes this way as indeed does a railway in a rather spectacular manner.
 Here we speak of the impressive Ribblehead Viaduct.
 Also once known as Batty Moss viaduct, it was built between 1870 and 1874 to transport the Settle to Carlisle Railway through the difficult boggy terrain hereabouts.

 It has 24 arches, is 104 feet high, 440 yards long and was built by a huge army of navvies (navigators).
 Many of these workers lost their lives during its construction as a result of accidents, disease or even fights and memorials to their lives can be found along the length of the line.

 Geological features including numerous pot holes and caves are abundant around the Ingleborough area particularly to the west towards the village of Clapham.
 These include the Ingleborough Show Cave which is linked to the Gaping Ghyll Cave system.
 This famous ‘show cave’ is situated on the slopes of Ingleborough, one of Yorkshire’s highest fells.

-Ingleborough fell has an impressive table-top summit and there on the top are the remnants of a walled hill fort or burgh (borough) that probably dates back to Celtic times though the element Ingle does suggest some kind of English influence.
-The fell is commemorated in an old Yorkshire saying;
+Ingleborough fell has an impressive table-top summit and there on the top are the remnants of a walled hill fort known to the later Anglo-Saxons as a burgh (hence ‘borough’).
+The fort dates back to the Iron Age of ‘Celtic’ times though the element ‘Ingle’ strangely suggests some kind of English influence.
+The fell is commemorated in an old Yorkshire saying:

 are highest hills between Scotland and the Trent.